 Diabetes: Formoterol can cause increased blood glucose.
 If you have diabetes or are at risk of developing diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Drowsiness/reduced alertness: Since in rare cases formoterol may cause dizziness, people operating dangerous machinery or driving cars should do so with caution until they have determined how formoterol affects them.
+Drowsiness/reduced alertness: Since in rare cases formoterol may cause dizziness, be cautious when operating dangerous machinery or driving cars until you have determined how formoterol affects you.

 Heart rhythm: Rarely, formoterol can cause changes to the normal rhythm of the heart, including an irregular heartbeat called QT prolongation.
 QT prolongation is a serious life-threatening condition that can cause fainting, seizures, and sudden death.
 If you are at risk for heart rhythm problems (e.g., people with heart failure, angina, low potassium or magnesium levels), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.